 I continue this economy system for the rest of the year.

 As the year progresses, I’m not as generous with handing out the rewards.
-I expect that as students mature, they develop more intrinsic motivation for their good behaviour choices and work well done.
+I expect that as students mature, they develop more intrinsic motivation for doing a great job and making good behaviour choices.

 It’s also good to have some other classroom rewards that you can use to develop the behaviours you wish to see.